Evaluation for Bariatric Surgery

 A big decision

 Bariatric surgery is a big step.
-It will change your eating habits for the rest of your life.
-Make sure you fully understand the risks and benefits.
+It's important to be committed to changing your eating habits and lifestyle for long-term success.
+Make sure you fully understand the risks and benefits of surgery.
 Ask for support from your partner, family, and friends.

 Tests before bariatric surgery